Dervin29/Dervin29/README.md

 ## 👋 Hello, World!

 Welcome to my GitHub profile!
-I'm Alan Derwin A, a passionate front-end developer based in Bangalore, Karnataka, India.
+I'm Alan Derwin A, a passionate front-end developer.
 I love crafting user interfaces and bringing designs to life.
 Here's a glimpse of my coding journey.

 ### 🚀 About Me